WheresWaldo/CommunityOS/README.rst

 * `OctoPrint <http://octoprint.org>`_ host software for 3d printers out of the box
 * `Raspbian <http://www.raspbian.org/>`_ tweaked for maximum performance for printing out of the box
 * `mjpg-streamer with RaspiCam support <https://github.com/jacksonliam/mjpg-streamer>`_ for live viewing of prints and timelapse video creation.
+* `HAProxy & unique hostname` for .local access on your network
-* `CuraEngine <https://github.com/Ultimaker/CuraEngine>`_ pre-installed for slicing directly on the Raspberry Pi
+* `CuraEngine <https://github.com/Ultimaker/CuraEngine>`_ optionally pre-installed for slicing directly on the Raspberry Pi

 Developing
 ----------